Believing God

 ~ Matthew 4:4, Luke 4:4

-That would be "from the mouth of God," NOT from your mouth, Satan!
-Or anyone else's mouth, for that matter!
-In my hunger I don't need or want your advice, your oh-so-clever suggestion to come up with my own solution, my own way out of this situation.
+That would be "from the mouth of God," NOT from your mouth, Satan (r anyone else's mouth, for that matter)!
+In my hunger I don't need or want your advice, your oh-so-clever suggestion to come up with my own solution, my own way out of this situation - all predicated on my own interpretation of GOOD and EVIL.
 The words of my Father are my sustenance.
 He LED me here.
-He will deliver me!
+He will DELIVER me!

 Do you now see the connection between temptation and believing God?